LESLIE: Alright. Next up, we’re going to talk about a crack in foundation with Randy in Idaho. How can we help you today?

 RANDY: And it’s buried; there’s several feet of dirt above it.
 And a crack appeared on the floor in the basement and just dropped down about an inch-and-a-half.
 And the soil from outside was coming in from the outside and moisture and whatnot.

-TOM: This crack is in the basement floor or the basement walls?
+TOM: This crack in foundation is in the basement floor or the basement walls?

 RANDY: The wall, in the corner.

 TOM: OK.
-And you said that the crack is an inch-and-a-half wide or it’s an inch-and-a-half long?
+And you said that the crack in foundation is an inch-and-a-half wide or it’s an inch-and-a-half long?

 RANDY: About an inch to an inch-and-a-half wide.